intel-analytics/ipex-llm/docs/docs/PythonUserGuide/install.md

 * You are strongly recommended to use Python 3.6 or 3.7.
 You might need to run `pip3 install analytics-zoo` instead.
 * You might need to add `sudo` if you don't have the permission for installation.
+* See [here](#install-the-latest-nightly-build-wheels-for-pip) if you want to install the latest nightly build version.

 **Important:**